OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 Note the following about the properties in this example:

-- In this case there's only one custom function, so there's only one member of the `functions` array.
+- There's only one custom function, so there's only one member of the `functions` array.
 - The `name` property defines the function name.
-As you see in the animated gif above, a namespace (`CONTOSO`) is prepended to the function name in the Excel autocomplete menu.
+As you see in the animated gif shown previously, a namespace (`CONTOSO`) is prepended to the function name in the Excel autocomplete menu.
 This prefix is defined in the add-in manifest, described below.
 The prefix and the function name are separated using a period, and by convention prefixes and function names are uppercase.
 To use your custom function, a user types the namespace followed by the function's name (`ADD42`) into a cell, in this case `=CONTOSO.ADD42`.
 The prefix is intended to be used as an identifier for your company or the add-in.
 - The `description` appears in the autocomplete menu in Excel.
 - When the user requests help for a function, Excel opens a task pane and displays the web page found at the URL specified in `helpUrl`.
 - The `result` property specifies the type of information returned by the function to Excel.
 The `type` child property can `"string"`, `"number"`, or `"boolean"`.
 The `dimensionality` property can be `scalar` or `matrix` (a two-dimensional array of values of the specified `type`.)